How to set up a cycling group at work

-- Design a logo;
+- Design a logo.

 Resources and research

-- Collect a library/leaflets on:
+- Collect a library of books, leaflets and information on:

 Encouraging other people to cycle

-- Investigate your company’s willingness to subscribe to the Cycle to Work Scheme, which offers employers of all sizes across the public, private and voluntary sectors a tax exempt cycle and cycle equipment loan scheme for staff;
+- Investigate your company’s willingness to subscribe to the Cycle to Work scheme, which offers employers of all sizes across the public, private and voluntary sectors a tax-exempt cycle and cycle equipment loan scheme for staff.

-- Assess the need for cycle parking, lockers, showers, drying room, and work with your employer to supply them;
+- Assess the need for cycle parking, lockers, showers, drying room, and work with your employer to supply them.